 In order to perform these fundamental national tasks, ETH Zurich receives financing via the federal financing contribution, pursuant to Article 34b of the FIT Act.
 The SED regularly applies for funding from promotion agencies such as the Swiss National Science Foundation or the EU framework programs in order to carry out scientific research projects.
 In addition to this, the SED also acts as a partner to various public bodies (federal offices, cantonal and local authorities) in conducting seismic risk analysis and monitoring projects that are partly regulated and financed by specific mandates.
 The SED’s expertise means it is also frequently requested to act as a partner on certain projects in the private economic sector.

 The broad spectrum of the SED’s activities includes services to society, academic teaching and research, transfer of knowledge, and specialized advisory services for authorities and the private economic sector.
-This wide range of functions is based on both the SED’s role as the official federal agency responsible for monitoring earthquakes and as the leading research institute in this field, and is consistent with the tradition and aims of ETH Zurich.
+This wide range of functions is based on both the SED’s role as the official federal agency responsible for monitoring earthquakes and as the leading research institute in this field and is consistent with the tradition and aims of ETH Zurich.
 However, as well as advantages and synergies, this also involves the potential for conflicts of interest and accusations of bias.
-Both the SED and ETH Zurich have implemented the following measures in order to avoid any potential role conflicts wherever possible.
-These are aimed at defining and, where appropriate, limiting mandates clearly, presenting these transparently, and communicating them openly.
+SED and ETH Zurich have implemented the following measures to avoid potential role conflicts wherever possible.
+These are aimed at clearly defining and, where appropriate, limiting mandates, presenting them transparently, and communicating them openly.

 Transparency

-The SED provides information about all its mandates, and the understanding of its role in these mandates, in a transparent manner.
+The SED provides information about all its mandates and the understanding of its role in these mandates transparently.
 All data acquired is made available for public access.
 The SED provides extensive information, proactively and without limitation, in the event of any potentially perceptible seismic event, and also provides background information.

 Peer review